You are $75 away from free shipping

 Other causes of under-eye bags can also include everything from lack of sleep to overeating salty food.
 Oh, and under-eye bags can be genetic, too.
 Thanks, Mom and Dad!

 Of course, there’s nothing you can do about genetics or getting older, but now that you know about the most common causes of under-eye bags, you can learn how to address their appearance.
 Depending on what’s causing your under-eye bags, try incorporating some of the following tips into your routine to help minimize the look of under-eye bags.

 Dr. Rocio Rivera, head of scientific communications for L’Oréal Paris, recommends raising your head with an additional pillow while sleeping on your back to help avoid fluid retention that can lead to under-eye bags.

 Need a morning pick-me-up?
-Try an eye cream with a cooling applicator for a refreshing wake up call, that can also help with your baggage.
+Try an eye cream with a cooling applicator for a refreshing wake up call that can also help with your baggage.
 Rivera likes the L’Oréal Paris RevitaLift Triple Power™ Eye Treatment, which has a cooling applicator tip and is formulated with caffeine and helps reduce the look of under-eye bags.
 Use morning and night and gently massage the eye treatment around your eye area until it’s fully absorbed.
-Your skin may look brighter immediately, and your under-eye bags may look visibly reduced with continued use over time.
+Your skin will look brighter immediately, and your under-eye bags will look visibly smaller with continued use over time.